Frequently Asked Questions

 Q: What about the silence?

-A: Silence has always been a part of the Ignatian retreat tradition and we do ask all guests to observe this rule while on retreat with us.
-It makes the experience very peaceful and allows for great relaxation.
-Our first timer guests frequently end up listing this feature as their favorite part of the retreat experience!
-The silence goes into effect after the opening meal.
-We do offer an optional “fellowship hour” after dinner each night for those who wish to visit with friends, but those wishing to remain in silence can do so as well.
-If you need to talk, take a call, etc. that is completely ok.
-We simply ask that you step away to do so as to not disturb the experience of your fellow retreatants.
+A: Silence has always been a part of the Ignatian retreat tradition, and we do ask all guests to observe this rule while on retreat with us.
+It makes the experience very peaceful and allows for deep relaxation.
+First-time guests frequently list this feature as their favorite part of the retreat!
+Silence begins after the opening meal.

 Q: How much does it cost?

-A: White House has always operated on a free-will offering basis.
-There is no set fee or “suggested donation” amount.
-We require a non-refundable deposit to hold a space for you if you are not attending with one of the established parish groups.
-Beyond that, we simply ask retreatants to give what they feel they can as a donation at the conclusion of the retreat…and donation envelopes are collected anonymously on the final day.
-If you are unable to make a contribution, that is completely ok!
-We conduct various fundraisers throughout the year to help keep our doors open to all who wish to attend regardless of their financial situation.
-For your information only, our cost is approximately $375 per person for a 3-day retreat.
-Any amount given over $375 is tax-deductible.
+Beyond that, we simply ask retreatants to give what they feel they can as a donation at the conclusion of the retreat.
+Donation envelopes are collected anonymously on the final day.
+If you’re unable to make a contribution, that is completely okay!
+We conduct various fundraisers throughout the year to help keep our doors open to all, regardless of financial situation.

-Other events we host such as days of prayer do have modest set costs.
+Other events we host, such as Days of Prayer, do have modest set costs.

 Q: What are the accommodations like?

-A: Each retreatant receives a small, modest private bedroom in one of our dormitory buildings with their own sink, toilet and shower.
-Each room has a bed, desk and chair.
-All rooms are non-smoking.
-We have a snack machine and soda machines on site.
-Coffee, lemonade, water and ice are always available at no charge.
+We have a snack machine and soda machines on site (these accept cash only).
+Coffee, lemonade, water, and ice are always available at no charge.
 You are welcome to bring snacks for yourself.
-We do have 1 refrigerator on site that is available for retreatants to use.
+We also have one refrigerator on site that retreatants are welcome to use.

 Q: What topics will be discussed?